-AusRAP has published its latest risk mapping report for the 20,664KM of roads in the National Land Transport Network.
+AusRAP has published its latest risk mapping report for the 20,664KM of roads in the National Road Network.

 This year’s report (view here) uses crash data from 2010 – 2014 for each Australian state.
 During this period, there were 15,339 casualty crashes on the network with 924 deaths.

 For the first time, the report is presented in an interactive format as well as PDF form.
 It also uses a methodology that 'combines' individual and collective risk.

 ‘Inadequate road infrastructure needs to be upgraded to protect Australian motorists,’ the report says.
 ‘Where this has been done, significant reductions in crash rates have been achieved.’